openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 Tutor does provide YAML files, but *it also has custom production and development settings files*!
-The result is that we have multiple layers of indirection setting between edx-platform's common base settings, and the Django settings rendered into the actual community-supported Open edX distribution (Tutor).
+The result is that we have multiple layers of indirection between edx-platform's common base settings, and the Django settings rendered into the actual community-supported Open edX distribution (Tutor).
 Specifically, production edx-platform configuration currently works like this: